JWBurgers/deciphering-bitcoin/References.md

 Gorton, Gary.
 1984.
 Private clearing houses and the origins of central banking. *Business Review*, The Federal Reserve Bank of Philadelphia, January/February, 3-12.

+Gras, Norman.
+1942.
+Capitalism: Concepts and history. *Bulletin of the Business Historical Society*, 16, 21-34.

 Grossman, Richard.
 2010. *Unsettled Account: The Evolution of Banking in the Industrialized World Since 1800*.
 Princeton, NJ: Princeton University Press.

+Guidi-Bruscoli, Francesco, and James Bolton.
+2007.
+The Borromei bank research project.
+In *Money, Markets, and Trade in Late Medieval Europe: Essays in Honour of John H.A.
+Munro*, ed.
+L. Armstrong, I. Elbl, and M. Elbl.
+Leiden: Brill.

 Gyford, Phil.
 2025.
 The diary of Samuel Pepys: Daily entries from the 17th century diary.
 Website.
 Available at [https://www.pepysdiary.com/](https://www.pepysdiary.com/).